InstagramScheduling

 • Move extra content to first comment

-• Use caption scheduling if your tool supports it
+• Use first-comment scheduling if your tool supports it

 Still having issues?
 Check Instagram's Help Center or contact your scheduling tool's support.